norad4309/DE-Capstone--Claw-Machine/README.md

 ## Code
-Full code is still in progress as shown in the `code` folder The completed project code will be updated in the same file when done.
+Full code is still in progress as shown in the `Code` folder The completed project code will be updated in the same file when done.

 ## Reflections and Connections
 **Reflections